FPU

 See Also: Error Handling

-uCalc FMP keeps two separate FPU words, which are insulated one from the other.
-One is for uCalc FMP, and the other is for the host program.
-If you have another DLL component that uses a different FPU setting, this will not affect uCalc FMP or vice-versa.
-However, things run most efficiently if uCalc's FPU word is the same as that of your host program.
+uCalc Fast Math Parser keeps two separate FPU control word settings, which are insulated one from the other.
+One is for uCalc Fast Math Parser, and the other is for your host program.
+If you have another DLL component that uses a different FPU setting, this will not affect uCalc Fast Math Parser or vice-versa.
+Things run most efficiently if uCalc's FPU word is the same as that of your host program.

-If you mask a particular exception, then instead of raising an error when this exception is encountered, a special value will be used.
-For instance, if the division by 0 exception is masked (with uc_FPU_Mask_ZeroDivide), then 1/0 would return Inf, instead of raising a Divison by 0 error.
+If you mask a particular exception, then instead of raising an error when this exception is encountered, a special value will be returned.
+For instance, if the division by 0 exception is masked (with uc_FPU_Mask_ZeroDivide), then 1/0 would return Inf (for Infinity) instead of raising a Divison by 0 error.

 Here is the list of uCalc FPU commands: